UniversityOfHelsinkiCS/oodikone/README.md

 4. Restore data from dumps
    - Like option 2, but skips downloading, and simply restores databases from the dumps downloaded earlier.
 5. Docker system prune
    - Runs `docker system prune -a && docker volume prune -a`.
 This will remove all your docker data, also related to any other applications than oodikone!
-Sometimes necessary after strange errors due to caching.
+It is sometimes necessary after strange errors due to caching.

 ## ⌨️ Development